kangabru/skin-tone-checker/readme.md

 `$ virtualenv env`

-Activate the environment via the `env/Scripts` scripts or via your IDE.
+Activate the environment via your IDE or manually with the scripts under `env/Scripts`.

 ### Install Packages